 The Week and the accompanying communication campaign bring together learners, education and training providers, civil society organisations, public authorities, business organisations and the broader public to raise the profile of VET across Europe.
 The motto of the campaign is Discover Your Talent!

-The Week aims to showcase the many opportunities VET can provide for young people and adults, and the value VET brings to the economy and the future of work and skills.
-This year's theme is VET for Green and Digital Transitions in line with the European Commission's priorities on a European Green Deal and a Europe fit for the digital age.
+The Week, which in 2022 coincides with the European Year of Youth, aims to showcase the many opportunities VET can provide for young people and adults and the value that VET brings to the economy and the future of work and skills.
+This year's theme is VET and the Green Transition, which aligns with the European Commission's vision of becoming climate neutral by 2050, as outlined in the European Green Deal.